 - 3.1 The Audit Committee will be a stand alone Committee of the Council.
-All Audit Committee members will act in the interests of the Council and not on behalf of any political party, constituency, ward, or interest group. - 3.2 The Chairman of the Audit Committee will be appointed by full Council, who will ensure through the Committee that relevant issues are promptly brought to the attention of the Executive, Overview and Scrutiny and Regulatory Committees or the full Council. - 3.3 The Chairman of the Audit Committee will present an Annual Report on the work of the Audit Committee to the full Council.
+All Audit Committee members will act in the interests of the Council and not on behalf of any political party, constituency, ward, or interest group. - 3.2 The Chairman of the Audit Committee will be appointed by the Committee.
+The Chairman and the Committee will ensure that relevant issues are promptly brought to the attention of the Executive, Overview and Scrutiny and Regulatory Committees or the full Council. - 3.3 The Chairman of the Audit Committee will present an Annual Report on the work of the Audit Committee to the full Council.